 Shanim Maimon (b.1992-, in Be’er-Sheva) sings pop, soul, R&B & rap originals and ‘covers’ in Hebrew, English & Spanish and resides and often performs in London and Tel-Aviv.
 She was a winner of the Israeli music TV reality show called “Yeshnan banot“ (lit., there are girls) on Channel 24 and has a number of video-clips on YouTube.

-Noam Cohen (“Numi”) (1993-2021) is a Be’ershevan rapper/rocker who put out his first Hebrew album in 2019, entitled: “Rockstar kapara.”
-He claimed to be a proud representative of the City of Be’er-Sheva.
-He died in a motorcycle accident.
+Noam Cohen (“Numi”) (1992-2021) was a Be’ershevan rapper/rocker, who put out his first Hebrew album in 2019, entitled: “Rockstar kapara.”
+He claimed to be a proud representative of the City of Be’er-Sheva, but died tragically in a motorcycle accident in Oct.
+2021.

 Amir Abu (b.1994-) is a Be’er-Sheva-born Muslim-Arab resident, who participated in the musical reality show “The Four” on Israel Channel 13 in 2018.
 He sings covers in Hebrew and Arabic.
 In 2020, during the Corona pandemic, he released his first single: “Balagan.”

 Ofir Alhayani (b.1996-, in Be’er-Sheva) is a singer/songwriter who used to sing with “Tse’ire Be’er-Sheva.”
 He debuted on YouTube singing covers.
 In 2019, his original Hebrew song: “It’s still not too late” came out &, in Sept.
 2020, he released another Hebrew song entitled: “Calling you.”

 Hadar Zecharia (b.1997-), born , raised, residing and working in Be’er-Sheva, is a singer/songwriter, guitar teacher and graduate of Ulpanat Bene Akiva.
 In 2021, she released her first single, “Mayim” (lit., water), followed by “She-yavo tov” (lit., let the good come).

 Ma’ayan Kreisler (b.1997-) is a talented Be’ershevan singer.